tetlika/evojam/Readme.md

 # Description

-Designed for aws.

-Creates vpc, aws microsoft ad infra, windows host and registeres it into created ad.
+Designed for aws: creates VPC, aws microsoft ad infra, windows host and registeres it into created microsoft ad.

 # Requirements